TrippleA-Ashaba/weather_app_django/README.md

 # weather_app_django

-A mobile responsive, with city search functionaliy, weather app using the [Open Weather](https://openweathermap.org/).
+A mobile responsive, with city search functionaliy, weather app using the [Open Weather api](https://openweathermap.org/).

 ## How Install